jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** Configuring/modifying an ObjectMapper is thread-unsafe.
 **Helpful:** Only configure objectMappers when initializing: right after construction, in one thread.
 **Solution:** Create configured ObjectReaders and ObjectWriters from ObjectMapper and share those as field, since they are immutable and therefore guaranteed to be thread-safe.
-**Exception:** A convertValue method is not provided by Reader/Writer, therefore use of an ObjectMapper as field cannot easily be avoided in this case.
+**Exceptions:** A convertValue method is not provided by Reader/Writer, therefore use of an ObjectMapper as field cannot easily be avoided in this case.
 The AvoidObjectMapperAsField rule is not applied.
+Also when used like jaxMsgConverter.setObjectMapper(objectMapper) it is not considered a violation.
 **Rule names:** AvoidObjectMapperAsField, AvoidModifyingObjectMapper
 **Example:**
 ```java